foundersandcoders/api-workshop/01-request-response.md

 In this case using `JSON.parse(responseText)` will throw an error.
 This might be because the address we have requested data from is responding with a file, webpage, or other media that isn't structured in a JSON format.
 This could also happen if there was an error with the connection and the JSON response is returned with missing chunks.

-To protect against this you could wrap your JSON.parse(responseText) in a try... catch... block like so:
+To protect against this you could wrap your `JSON.parse(responseText)` in a `try... catch` block like so:

 ```
 try {